 I have nursed back many other dogs who just had injuries.
 I helped a few local folks while working when their dogs had back surgeries too.
 Now that this rescue has grown I do not have that much time for other people's dogs to play nurse as I did when we rescued less than 50 dogs a year.
 We placed 157 in 2016, or a new record and I took care of my snotty old Britches the whole time too, the feisty old girl.
 If any of the dogs I nursed did not have a quality of life I would not of hesitated to let them go and bury them here on the farm.
 I love them enough to not make them live in pain.

 VETS WHO TAKE PAYMENTS: We know of no veterinarians in this county who take payments on dog vet bills.
 Some do Care Credit or sign up for a credit card if you have credit.
 We DO NOT have the funds to help sick or injured dogs that are not our own.
 We barely tread water here to keep our doors open for this rescue to cover our own vet bills.
-The ONLY reason we can afford this dog rescue is we take in dogs without medical issues and place healthy dogs and we have no two footed kids we are raising.
+The ONLY reason we can afford this dog rescue is we take in dogs without a lot of major medical issues and place healthy dogs.
+Plus we have no two footed kids we are raising.
 No one will adopt obviously sick ones from us.
 Now and then folks do dump dogs with major health issues on us without telling us and many of those we have to put down.
 I still feel their owners should be the last face they see, not us.
 Pretty crappy to do that to us as well as their dogs, right?
 (This is one major reason why I tell folks to NEVER be animal rescuers as folks giving us animals are not always honest.)